prajjwal1/prajjwal1.github.io/_pages/books.md

 - Stoicism and the art of Happiness
 - Longing for Less (Minimalism)
 - The courage to be disliked
-- Why has nobody told me this before by Julie Smith

 ## Autobiography
 - Classic Feynman by Richard Feynman